uoitsci/pi-labs/site/content/lab/gpio/index.md

 In general the longest leg of the LED is the anode, while the shortest is the cathode.
 The flat side of the LED lens is always the cathode.

 To control an LED from the Pi we are going to connect it to a GPIO pin.
-While any GPIO pin may be used, this example uses pin #12.
-As you can verify in the pinout diagram above, this corresponds to the GPIO #18 (as labelled in the header).
+While any GPIO pin may be used, this example uses the GPIO18.

 {{<img src="led_circuit_rev3.png">}}